 There is a painting of the Virgin Guadalupe part way up one of the rock faces - Virgin Wall.
 The sign by the picnic area says that it was painted somewhere between 1940 and 1980 (wide range) by 3 local men.
 Two of them signed the rock near the bottom and there's a faint inscription around the virgin saying "Consuelo y Espiritu" (Comfort and Courage).
 The locals have this story: "Around 1937, some members of the Penitente Brotherhood roped up and painted the Madonna on there on the wall."
 The devout artists sat in tires suspended by a cord, painting an image for its secretive followers.

 Penitente was discovered by rock climbers in 1985.
 Although relatively shallow, the canyon is enclosed by sheer cliff faces nearly 100 feet tall.
+The routes range from 25 to 75 feet long, with most tending toward the short side.
+It is mostly a sport climbing area with a high concentration of routes and an easy access.
+Watch out for rattlesnakes in the summer.

 From the town of La Garita (located west of U.S. Highway 285 along Saguache County Road G), briefly travel west on County Road G until you turn left (or south) at the fork in the road, where it becomes the unpaved County Road 38A.
 Travel approximately 0.5 mile to the turn-off to Penitente Canyon.
 Follow the dirt road for 1 mile o the canyon entrance and parking area.